neyrinckaudio/docs/docs/vcontrolpro/documentation/faderport-v2.md

 When selecting a track outside of the controlled banks, the Channel button will immediately blink on the Faderport.
 Press it to ReFocus to that track for control.
 When a track is selected within the controlled banks, press the channel button to enable the wheel for navigation.

-Please see the FAderPort V2 / ioSTation 24c feature charts online at [Feature Charts](https://neyrinck.com/help-category/v-control-pro-help/).
+Please see the FaderPort V2 / ioStation 24c feature charts online at [Feature Charts](https://neyrinck.com/help-category/v-control-pro-help/).